 Turnover less purchases is a sensible approach as an alternative.
 Deducting 10% from the turnover number is speculative.
 Then you need to add for trend through the insurance year plus the Indemnity Period.
 Your methodology could lead to significant under-insurance.

-Under a Material Damage policy normally no – it applies to partial losses but the total loss means they are impacted by only getting the Sum Insured or Policy Limit.
+Under a Material Damage policy normally no average applies to partial losses but the total loss means they are impacted by only getting the Sum Insured or Policy Limit.
 On a Business Interruption claim it depends upon the circumstances but average applies if underinsurance exists on Insurable Gross Profit.

 MSM comprises a multi-disciplined professional team including qualified accountants with over 25 years experience.